enricofrigoli/chg_project/script/task03.md

 -o Control.UniGen.vcf -L ../Captured_Regions.bed
 ```

-Then we need to filter the variants to keep only SNPs and remove indels:
+Then, variants were filtered to keep only SNPs and remove indels:

 ```bash
 vcftools --minQ 20 --max-meanDP 200 --min-meanDP 5 --remove-indels \